CerebriumAI/airbyte_dbt_facebook_ads/README.md

 ## DBT Metrics

-This package contains configurations for DBT metrics for you to get up and running quickly with standard Intercom metrics in your existing BI tools.
+This package contains configurations for DBT metrics for you to get up and running quickly with standard facebook_ads metrics in your existing BI tools.

 ## Installation Instructions